Canada hosts world junior hockey in the shadow of a scandal - ExBulletin

 Canada hosts world junior hockey in the shadow of a scandal

-HALIFAX, Nova Scotia (AP) Canada’s World Junior Hockey Championships will be held for the next two weeks in the shadow of Hockey Canada’s handling of explosive sexual assault allegations.
+The Junior Hockey World Cup will be held in Canada for the next two weeks, overshadowed by Hockey Canada’s handling of explosive sexual assault allegations.

 The national hockey board has been embroiled in controversy for months after it was revealed in May that it had settled a lawsuit with a woman who says she was sexually assaulted by several members of the 2018 world youth team.
 In July, the Halifax Regional Police began investigating allegations that members of the 2003 team sexually assaulted a woman and filmed the attack during that tournament.